 What is an Arizona Sales Tax Bond?

-Some businesses operating in Arizona are required to hold a valid license in order to operate legally in the state.
-A component of the licensing requirements mandated for certain companies is posting an Arizona sales tax bond.
-This type of surety bond ensures that a licensed business will comply with Arizona state laws regarding payment of sales taxes due.
+Some businesses in Arizona must hold a valid license to operate legally.
+A component of the licensing process for certain companies involves posting an Arizona sales tax bond.
+This type of surety bond ensures that the business complies with Arizona state laws regarding payment of sales tax.

 Arizona Sales Tax Bond Obligee Details

 Arizona Revised Statutes 42-1125 dictate that some businesses operating in the state need a license or permit.
 Part of the licensing requirements include securing an Arizona sales tax bond.
 This bond protects the state against losses for failure to pay sales taxes.